Vamerya/Moonweaver/README.md

 ## 🌙 General information

-**Moonweaver** was created for our final submission of the 3rd semester in our game design school.
+**Moonweaver** was created as our final submission of the 3rd semester in our game design school.
 The game was created over the course of two months with 4 members, with me (Vamerya) being the programmer and sounddesigner.